pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 <br/>

 <Highlight type="tip">
-  If you do not have a mobile app, we can provide your customers with <b class="term">Xpollens Authenticator</b>.
+  If you do not have a mobile app, we can provide your customers with <b className="term">Xpollens Authenticator</b>.
 </Highlight>

 ### Loading: Check security-wallet's state